 This information is subject to current research, so will be updated from time to time.

 As you can see this medal is from the first year that the Croquet Association ran the All England Handicap event (1923), but E.H.
-Cartwright was not the winner, so it’s assumed he was just one of the finalists.
+Cartwright was not the winner, so it’s assumed he was just one of the finalists at Roehampton.
+P Newton from Tunbridge Wells was the runner-up.

-According to the archives of the Tunbridge Wells Lawn Tennis Club this club started as the Tunbridge Wells Lawn Tennis and Croquet Club in 1899 at the Nevill Ground, following the opening of the Nevill Ground in 1898 (football was played in winter at this point).
+According to the archives of the Tunbridge Wells Lawn Tennis Club (unfortunately not available online anymore) this club started as the Tunbridge Wells Lawn Tennis and Croquet Club in 1899 at the Nevill Ground, following the opening of the Nevill Ground in 1898 (football was played in winter at this point).

 There is also a reference to the club in Pelton’s Illustrated Guide to Royal Tunbridge Wells in 1912.